Literacy Plan

 * Challenge the Status Quo

-- 21st Century Learners who are:
+- 21st Century Learners

 - Safe and Caring Community